junxit/us-congress-bills-114/metadata.md

 - 2015-11-19 — Introduced in House
 - 2015-11-19 — Introduced in House
 - 2015-11-19 — Referred to the House Committee on Energy and Commerce.
+- 2015-11-20 — Referred to the Subcommittee on Communications and Technology.
+- 2016-04-18 — Subcommittee Consideration and Mark-up Session Held.
+- 2016-04-19 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2016-04-19 — Subcommittee Consideration and Mark-up Session Held.
+- 2016-04-25 — Committee Consideration and Mark-up Session Held.
+- 2016-04-26 — Committee Consideration and Mark-up Session Held.
+- 2016-04-27 — Committee Consideration and Mark-up Session Held.
+- 2016-04-28 — Committee Consideration and Mark-up Session Held.
+- 2016-04-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-05-23 — Placed on the Union Calendar, Calendar No. 452.
+- 2016-05-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-582.
+- 2016-05-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-582.